 The rooftop of this house is where, according to the New Testament, St. Peter had his famous vision that led him to preach the Gospel to gentiles.

 South of the port area is Ajami (Arabic for “strangers”), one of Yafo’s most beautiful residential sections boasting stunning old homes, a refurbished park, lovely views and good local restaurants.
-Ajami is also home to the new Peres Peace House, a center for Arab-Israeli cooperation named after President Shimon Peres. …
+Ajami is also home to the new Peres Peace House, a center for Arab-Israeli cooperation named after President Shimon Peres.
+Italian architect Massimiliano Fuksas designed …

 Just east of the Noga Quarter lies the American Colony.
 Evangelical Christians from Jonesport, Maine, established this picturesque neighborhood of wooden homes in 1866.
 They later sold the tiny colony to German Templers, who constructed the lovely Immanuel Church in 1904.
-The story of the American Colony is told at …
+The story of the American Colony is told at the Maine Friendship House, which …

 Just off Yafo’s port is the rock to which Greek mythology says the virgin Andromeda was chained before Perseus and his winged horse, Pegasus, rescued her.